dalmago/data_structure_nanodegree/P2/explanation_4.md

 since it is the stop rule for the loop, exactly N comparisons will be made.

 At the beginning of the function, a copy of the input list is made in order to return a different list, since lists are mutable in Python.
-This copy is not accounted in the space and time complexity, since it is not part of the sort algorithm.
+If a function is expected to return the the sorted list, then I assume we cannot modify the original one.
+This copy also takes O(N) and space.

 Considering *N* to be the length of the input list:

 * Time complexity: O(N)
-* Space complexity: O(1) - in-place sorting
+* Space complexity: O(N)